Welcome to Skills for Learning

 - Dissertation IT kit

-Learn how to effectively use Word 2010 to work on your dissertation in the most efficient way.
+Learn how to use the appropriate tools in Microsoft Word to format your dissertation in a professional and efficient way.

 - Time management